 Yes that’s right, I really am that awesome 😀 If you were reading this section and wondering where you can find a nice reference table of long exposure times to print and keep in your bag, I’ve got you covered.
 Hit the big button below and I’ll e-mail you some beautifully formatted charts in PDF format!

-If you don’t want the nicely printable PDFs sent to you, I’ve also added the neutral density long exposure charts to the site.
-If you’re feeling particularly technically minded then you might also want to check out my other post: How To Calculate Long Exposure Times, for all the gory mathematical details of where these numbers come from.
+If you don’t want to download these as a PDF, I’ve also added the neutral density long exposure charts to the site.
+If you’re feeling particularly technically minded then you might also want to check out my other post: How To Calculate Long Exposure Times, for all the gory mathematical details of where these numbers actually come from.

 Keeping Your Phone Dry in the Rain or Extreme Humidity